-As fig.~\ref{fig:owners_top500} shows, organization networks display a mesoscale architecture constituted of locally core-periphery structures.
-The metrics reported in table~\ref{tab:within_cluster_metrics} further detail such a description.
+The metrics reported in Table~\ref{tab:within_cluster_metrics} further detail such a description.
 Under modularity maximization, the clusters display the strongest internal cohesion - the IC/EC ratio is, in fact, the largest.
-Minimizing BIC instantiated with the SBM yields less cohesive clusters and the lowest degree standard deviation, thus revealing the presence of peripheries centered around few, influential core-nodes; employing the degree-corrected variant of the SBM reconciles the two pictures above, as less clusters than modularity are recovered, showing, however, a more pronounced hierarchical structure (see also fig.~\ref{fig:bic_evolution3}, further clarifying the relationship between the structures detected by BIC-SBM and those detected by BIC-dcSBM).
+Minimizing BIC instantiated with the SBM yields less cohesive clusters and the lowest degree standard deviation, thus revealing the presence of peripheries centered around few, influential core-nodes; employing the degree-corrected variant of the SBM reconciles the two pictures above, as less clusters than modularity are recovered, however showing a more pronounced hierarchical structure (see also Fig.~\ref{fig:bic_evolution3}, further clarifying the relationship between the structures detected by BIC-SBM and those detected by BIC-dcSBM).

 Table~\ref{tab:communities} provides a comparative overview of the structures identified by our detection algorithms.
-In particular, \emph{i)} organizations within the AI sector tend to form hub-driven, national systems dominated by Chinese and Korean conglomerates (Huawei, KAIST, Samsung); \emph{ii)} organizations within the BT sector feature regionally-cohesive industrial complexes, such as the Sinopec-CNPC-CNOOC and the Sichuan-Zhejiang biomedical clusters; \emph{iii)} organizations within the SC sector display hierarchical supply chains linking major equipment producers with integrated device manufacturers (IBM, Soitec-CEA-STMicro, TEL).
+In particular, \textit{i)} organizations within the AI sector tend to form hub-driven, national systems dominated by Chinese and Korean conglomerates (Huawei, KAIST, Samsung); \textit{ii)} organizations within the BT sector feature regionally-cohesive industrial complexes, such as the Sinopec-CNPC-CNOOC and the Sichuan-Zhejiang biomedical clusters; \textit{iii)} organizations within the SC sector display hierarchical supply chains linking major equipment producers with integrated device manufacturers (IBM, Soitec-CEA-STMicro, TEL).